CoopHive/alkahest-py/README.md

 ## usage

-1. install into any python project via the wheel, e.g. `pip install path-to-alkahest-py/target/wheels/alkahest_py-0.1.0-cp313-cp313-macosx_11_0_arm64.whl` (or `uv pip install...`). your exact file might be different by system, but should be in the same directory.
+1. install into any python project via the wheel, e.g. `pip install path-to-alkahest-py/target/wheels/alkahest_py-0.1.0-cp313-cp313-macosx_11_0_arm64.whl` (or `uv pip install ...`). your exact file might be different by system, but should be in the same directory.

 2. import the module and create an AlkahestClient instance